neumino/neumino.github.io/movies.md

-### Nomadland
+### The Last Earth Girl
-*Released on 2020-12-26, vote average 2*
+*Released on 2020-12-26, vote average 10*

-A woman in her sixties embarks on a journey through the Western United States after losing everything in the Great Recession, living as a van-dwelling modern-day nomad.
+Who Will You Be When the World Ends? - When it is announced that the world will end in 7 years, a young woman must decide what is truly important to her in life and what she is willing to sacrifice to reach her goals.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UCauQhxMF-s?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/tl4jOJe9dH8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>